Cumin | Black Cumin

 to the region from the eastern Mediterranean to eastern India since

-prehistoric times.
+which contains the seeds.
 This is one of the most important spices in

-Indian cuisine, generally combined 1 teaspoon to 1 Tablespoon coriander seed.
+Indian cuisine, generally combined 1 teaspoon to 1 Tablespoon coriander

 Black Cumin - [Kala Jeera, Shahi Jeera (India); Zireh Kuhi (Persia); Siyoh Dona (Tajiki), Bunium persicum alt?
 B. bulbocastanum]

-Fruits of this plant are used in the cuisines of
+Fruits of this plant (called "seeds") are used in the cuisines of

 northern India, Afghanistan, Tajikistan and Persia - and are all but

 unknown outside that region, though the plant grows wild as far as

 More on Parsleys